-When looking at the live search results for the keyword “jigsaw puzzle” or “yoga” in the Google Play, you can see that all the apps that rank have this keyword in their title.
+When looking at the live search results for the keyword “jigsaw puzzle” on Google Play, you can see that all the apps that rank have this keyword in their title.
 This suggests that apps that don’t have this keyword in their title have a lower chance to rank.

-Live search results for the keyword “jigsaw puzzle” and “yoga” in the US Google Play.
+Live search results for the keyword “jigsaw puzzle” (US, Google Play).

-The number of daily app downloads is one of the strongest ranking signals in both the App Store and Google Play.
+The number of daily app downloads is one of the strongest ranking signals on both the App Store and Google Play.
 A high number of daily downloads will help increase your ranks on a wide variety of terms.
 The stores will consider an app that is driving a lot of daily downloads to be relevant to many store visitors’ interests.
 The number, velocity, and recentness of these downloads will play a big part in where you rank in the search results and top charts.

 The stores do not solely rely on app downloads but also consider an app’s retention rate.
 If a lot of users uninstall your app shortly after it was downloaded, it signals to the algorithm that users were not happy with the app.
 Many argue that metrics such as session duration or the number of launches are also ranking signals.

-If your app is not well built and crashes often, or consumes a lot of battery on users’ phones, the algorithms (especially for the Google Play) will rank your app below others.
+If your app is not well built and crashes often, or consumes a lot of battery on users’ phones, the algorithms (especially for Google Play) will rank your app below others.
 Google announced on 2 November 2022 that it will replace the existing core vitals metrics with new, more user-focused metrics:

 The Google Play algorithm also looks at the number of backlinks your app’s webpage has received.
 Similar to SEO, the more backlinks, the higher your app’s authority.
 A high authority signals that your app is widely known and will result in a higher rank.

-How is ASO Different for the App Store and the Google Play?
+How is ASO different for the App Store and Google Play?

 The App Store and Google Play have the same objective – to help users discover and download new apps.
 But both stores have a very different look and feel when it comes to app page and search results.
 Some of these differences have a major impact on how you should optimize your app.

-Differences between App Store and Google Play
+Differences between App Store and Google Play search results

-Since the creative elements take up so much space, a maximum of two apps are shown on a phone screen.
+- Since the creative elements take up so much space, a maximum of 2 apps are shown on a phone screen.
 To see more, users have to scroll down.
 As a result, apps that are listed below the 10th position receive very little views.

-The search results in the Google Play look very different for branded or general searches.
+The search results on Google Play look very different for branded or general searches.

-When searching for a branded keyword the search results look different.
+- When searching for a branded keyword the search results look different.
 The corresponding app occupies most of the screen and appears with the app icon, title, developer name, ratings, downloads, screenshots, and short description.
 Underneath the app card, Google shows a carousel with “You might also like” and “Similar Apps”.
 Only below that (underneath the fold), you will find a list with apps that rank organically on this branded keyword.

 To help users discover more apps, both stores include additional elements in the search results.
 On the App Store, you can find Editorial Collections, Stories, and in-app subscriptions.
 On Google Play, Google displays suggestion cards such as “You Might Also Like” or “Similar Apps.”